Montevideo: Tourism

+Montevideo is Uruguay’s leading tourist destination, welcoming approximately 1 million visitors in 2024, which represents about 27% of all tourists visiting the country.
+The biggest share of international tourists come from Argentina, Brazil, Chile, Paraguay, and the United States.
+In 2025, Montevideo was designated as a smart destination and has been recognized as an LGBTQ-friendly city, reflecting Uruguay’s strong international standing in LGBTQ rights.

-Tourism accounts for much of Uruguay's economy.
-Tourism in Montevideo is centered in the Ciudad Vieja area, which includes the city's oldest buildings, several museums, art galleries, and nightclubs, with Sarandí Street and the Mercado del Puerto being the most frequented venues of the old city.
+Tourism in Montevideo is centered in the Ciudad Vieja area, which includes the city's oldest buildings, several museums, art galleries, and nightclubs, with Sarandí Street and the Mercado del Puerto being its most frequented venues.
 On the edge of Ciudad Vieja, Plaza Independencia is surrounded by many sights, including the Solís Theatre and the Palacio Salvo; the plaza also constitutes one end of 18 de Julio Avenue, the city's most important tourist destination outside of Ciudad Vieja.
 Apart from being a shopping street, the avenue is noted for its Art Deco buildings, three important public squares, the Gaucho Museum, the Palacio Municipal and many other sights.
 The avenue leads to the Obelisk of Montevideo; beyond that is Parque Batlle, which along with the Parque Prado is another important tourist destination.
 Along the coast, the Fortaleza del Cerro, the Rambla (the coastal avenue), 13 km of sandy beaches, and Punta Gorda attract many tourists, as do the Barrio Sur and Palermo barrios.

 The Ministry of Tourism offers a two-and-a-half-hour city tour and the Montevideo Tourist Guide Association offers guided tours in English, Italian, Portuguese and German.
 Apart from these, many private companies offer organized city tours.

 Most tourists to the city come from Argentina, Brazil and Europe, with the number of visitors from elsewhere in Latin America and from the United States growing every year, thanks to an increasing number of international airline arrivals at Carrasco International Airport as well as cruises and ferries that arrive into the port of Montevideo.

 Retail

-Montevideo is the heartland of retailing in Uruguay.
-The city has become the principal center of business and real estate, including many expensive buildings and modern towers for residences and offices, surrounded by extensive green spaces.
-In 1985, the first shopping center in Rio de la Plata, Montevideo Shopping was built.
-In 1994, with building of three more shopping complexes such as the Shopping Tres Cruces, Portones Shopping, and Punta Carretas Shopping, the business map of the city changed dramatically.
-The creation of shopping complexes brought a major change in the habits of the people of Montevideo.
-Global firms such as McDonald's and Burger King etc. are firmly established in Montevideo.
-In 2013 Nuevocentro Shopping, a shopping mall located in the Jacinto Vera neighborhood, was inaugurated.